 I see the disease that killed Yahatase and my mother in Greenbay thirty-five springs ago.
 I didn't see the blisters then; Nangisi pulled my sister and me away from the dying.
 Yahatase thought the Invaders placed the disease into the canoes of our gift carriers so as to empty the world of original people and to break the spirits of survivors.
 Those with broken spirits turn to Blackrobes for protection from a disease more powerful than our medicines.
 Smallpox makes people crosswearers.
-The plague that killed my mother and aunt must have been among the gifts Nangisi and Chebansi were given in Hochelaga.
-The blisters torturing Kendawa must have been given to him by the Ocean- shore Invaders on the Eastern River.
+The plague that killed my mother and aunt must have been among the gifts Nangisi and Chebansi were to present himself to Misus Bayun i iih someone eager to learn her teachings.